AI

 - Invoke AI

 Use the AI_AGENT type to invoke a pre-configured AI agent by its identifier.
-The agent's tools, system prompt, and domain configuration are defined on the agent itself — you only need to provide the prompt.
+The agent's tools, system prompt, and domain configuration are defined on the agent itself.
+You only need to provide the prompt.

 Configuration